 Discovery Park announces winners among Integrative Data Science Initiative research proposals

-Following oral presentations on May 3, a panel of judges selected eight research proposals to be funded in response to Purdue's Integrative Data Science Initiative request for proposals.
+Following oral presentations on May 3, a panel of judges selected research proposals to be funded in response to Purdue's Integrative Data Science Initiative request for proposals.
 For this first round, the areas of focus are health care; defense; ethics, society and policy; fundamentals, methods and algorithms; and cross-cutting data science-enabled research.

 The winning proposals and principal investigators of the Integrative Data Science Initiative request for proposals are:

 * Causally Driven Healthcare Science: From Observational and Experimental Studies to Personalized and Improved Patient Outcomes -- Elias Bareinboim (College of Science).

 * Fingerprints of the Human Brain: A Data Science Perspective -- Joaquín Goñi (College of Engineering).

 * Quantum Machine Learning for Data Analytics and Optimization -- Sabre Kais (College of Science).

 * Using the One Health Approach for Combating Antimicrobial Resistance (AMR): Creating an integrated framework for the collection, analysis, and interpretation of data necessary to establish a comprehensive AMR surveillance system in Indiana -- Audrey Ruple (College of Veterinary Medicine).

 * Formal Methods for Robust Machine Learning -- Jennifer Neville (College of Science).

 * Blazing Fast Chemical Sensing -- Bruno Ribeiro (College of Science).